CONNECT WITH ARIC

 Aric Wong, CPA, MBT

-Aric is a Senior Tax Manager in the tax department at KROST.
+Aric Wong is a Director in the tax department at KROST.
 He has been in the public accounting profession for over 10 years.

 Aric is currently a 3rd-degree black belt in Taekwondo and has coached kids and adolescents as young as 3 years old.